-- (a) makes; - (b) imports into Grenada; - (c) possesses in the course of a business; or - (d) sells or lets for hire, or offers or exposes for sale or hire, an article specifically designed or adapted for making copies of that work, knowing, or having reason to believe, that the making of those copies would constitute an infringement of copyright.
+- (a) makes; - (b) imports into Trinidad and Tobago; - (c) possesses in the course of a business; or - (d) sells or lets for hire, or offers or exposes for sale or hire,

-(3) Where copyright in a work is infringed by a performance at a place of public entertainment, any person who gave permission for that place to be used for the performance is also liable for the infringement, unless when he gave permission, he believed, on reasonable grounds, that the performance would not infringe copyright.
+(3) Where copyright in a work is infringed by a performance at a place of public entertainment, any person who gave permission for that place to be used for the performance is also liable for the infringement unless when he gave permission he believed on reasonable grounds that the performance would not infringe copyright.

-(4) In subsection (3), "place of public entertainment" includes, premises which are occupied mainly for other purposes, but are from time to time made available for hire for the purposes of public entertainment.
+(4) In subsection (3), "place of public entertainment" includes premises which are occupied mainly for other purposes but are from time to time made available for hire for the purposes of public entertainment.

-(5) Where copyright in a work is infringed by a public performance of the work, or by the playing or showing of the work in public, by means of apparatus for showing audiovisual works or receiving visual images or sounds conveyed by electronic means, the following persons are also liable for the infringement-
+(5) Where copyright in a work is infringed by a public performance of the work, or by the playing or showing of the work in public, by means of apparatus for showing audiovisual works or receiving visual images or sounds conveyed by electronic means, the following persons are also liable for the infringement:

-- (a) a person who supplied the apparatus, or any substantial part of it, if when he supplied the apparatus or part- - (i) he knew, or had reason to believe, that the apparatus was likely to be used so as to infringe copyright; or - (ii) in the case of apparatus where normal use involves a public performance or showing, he did not believe, on reasonable grounds, that it would not be so used as to infringe copyright; - (b) an occupier of premises who gave permission for the apparatus to be brought onto the premises, if, when he gave permission, he knew or had reason to believe, that the apparatus was likely to be so used as to infringe copyright;
+(a) a person who supplied the apparatus, or any substantial part of it, if when he supplied the apparatus or part-

+(i) he knew or had reason to believe that the apparatus was likely to be used so as to infringe copyright; or

+(ii) in the case of apparatus whose normal use involves a public performance or showing, he did not believe on reasonable grounds that it would not be so used as to infringe copyright;

+(b) an occupier of premises who gave permission for the apparatus to be brought onto the premises, if when he gave permission he knew or had reason to believe that the apparatus was likely to be so used as to infringe copyright;

-(c) a person who supplied a copy of an audiovisual work used to infringe copyright, if when he supplied it, he knew, or had a reason to believe, that what he supplied, or a copy made directly or indirectly from it, was likely to be so used as to infringe copyright.
+(c) a person who supplied a copy of an audiovisual work used to infringe copyright, if when he supplied it he knew or had a reason to believe that what he supplied, or a copy made directly or indirectly from it, was likely to be so used as to infringe copyright.

-(6) Subsections (1) to (5) shall apply to neighbouring rights in performances, sound recordings and broadcasts, as they apply to copyright in works.
+(6) Subsections (1) to (5) shall apply to neighbouring rights in performances, sound recordings and broadcasts as they apply to copyright in works.

-Presumption of authorship and of the author.
+Presumption of authorship and of representation of the author

-37.-(1) The natural person or legal entity whose name representation of is indicated as the author in the original or copies of a work shall, in the absence of proof to the contrary, be presumed to be the owner of copyright in the work, and this provision shall be applicable even if the name is a pseudonym, where the pseudonym leaves no doubt as to the identity of the author.
+35.-(1) The natural person or legal entity whose name is indicated as the author in the original or copies of a work shall, in the absence of proof to the contrary, be presumed to be the owner of copyright in the work, and this provision shall be applicable even if the name is a pseudonym, where the pseudonym leaves no doubt as to the identity of the author.

-(2) Where no name purporting to be that of the author appears on the original or copies of a work, but a name purporting to be that of a publisher appears on copies of the work as first published, the person whose name so appears shall be presumed, until the contrary is proved, to be the owner of copyright in the work as first published.
+(2) Where no name purporting to be that of the author appears on the original or copies of a work but a name purporting to be that of a publisher appears on copies of the work as first published, the person whose name so appears shall be presumed, until the contrary is proved, to be the owner of copyright in the work as first published.

-(3) If the author of the work is dead or the identity of the author cannot be ascertained by reasonable inquiry, it shall be presumed, in the absence of evidence to the contrary, that---
+(3) If the author of the work is dead or the identity of the author cannot be ascertained by reasonable inquiry, it shall be presumed, in the absence of evidence to the contrary that-

-> (a) the work is an original work; and

-(b) the claimant's allegation as to what was the first publication of the work is correct.
+- (a) the work is an original work; and - (b) the plaintiff's allegation as to what was the first publication of the work is correct.